paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 Section 1091f, Pub.
 L. 89–329, title V, § 507, as added Pub.
 L. 90–35, § 2(c), June 29, 1967, 81 Stat.
 84, authorized employment of experts and consultants and set forth provisions for compensation and travel expenses.

 #### Amendments
+2024—Subsec. (a).
+Pub.
+L. 118–159 amended subsec. (a) generally.
+Prior to amendment, text read as follows: “In this section, the term ‘service in the uniformed services’ means service (whether voluntary or involuntary) on active duty in the Armed Forces, including such service by a member of the National Guard or Reserve, for a period of more than 30 days under a call or order to active duty of more than 30 days.”

 2018—Subsec. (c)(3)(C)(i).
 Pub.
 L. 115–232, § 1204(b)(2), substituted “section 251, 252,” for “section 331, 332,”.

 Subsec. (c)(3)(C)(v).
 Pub.
 L. 115–232, § 1204(a)(6), substituted “chapter 13” for “chapter 15”.